lhcb-bicocca/documentation/docs/source/server.rst

 - ``/data01`` 17.5TB of HDD.
 Use it for long term storage and backup.
 - ``/data02`` 17.5TB of HDD.
 Use it for long term storage and backup.

 The SSD disk is much faster than HDD, plese take this in consideration when running your programs.
+A **scratch** area is located at ``/scratch/gr1/lhcb``.
+Please use it sensibly.
+Checks will be performed routinely to delete file not accessed for long.